Screach37/Screach37/README.md

 Screach37/Screach37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-## Positions of Responsibility:
-Led a team of 6 for Smart India Hackathon - 2022 and got selected in the Prelims Round of SIH-2022.

 ## Professional Experience